RifeLab/RifeLab.org/_members/bryan-ellerbrock.md

   github: bellerbrock
 ---

-Bryan is a programmer in the Rife Lab working on app development, as well as breeding database deployment and user trainings.
+Bryan is a programmer in the Rife Lab working on app development, database deployment, and stakeholder training.